Search this blog

 Classic English Scones

-Classic English scones are usually split in the middle and then topped with a bit of clotted cream and jam.
-I like to top of mine with creme fraiche or unsweetened whipped cream.
+Classic English scones are typically split in half and then topped with a dollop of clotted cream and jam.
+I like to top off mine with creme fraiche or unsweetened whipped cream.

 The complexity of flavors is amazing.
 When you take a bite, you feel the texture and a little sweetness from the currants.
-A soft pastry that is perfect for breakfast and with coffee and tea.
+A soft pastry that is perfect for breakfast, with coffee and tea.

 I don’t know why I’ve always had a fascination with 5 O’Clock tea.
 In Miami, I haven’t found a place that hosts one.

-Making them is really easy and doesn’t involve 100 steps.
-You can also make them Gluten Free, just replace the all-purpose flour with gluten-free flour.
+Making them is easy and doesn’t involve 100 steps.
+You can also make them gluten-free by replacing the all-purpose flour with gluten-free flour.

 I made 2 batches this morning, one GF for my mom and the regular kind.
 Both turned out perfect with this recipe.